Language-Research-Technology/ldaca-website/content/news/events/events.md

 #### October 3 2022 - Paweł Kamocki: European Union Data Protection initiatives and their consequences for research

 **Abstract**:<br>
 The European Union, with its large population and GDP, is a leading force in regulatory globalisation.
 This webinar will discuss recent developments in legal frameworks affecting research data in Europe.
-Apart from the General Data Protection Regulation which, since its entry into application in 2018, has become an international standard of personal data protection, the recent introduction of statutory copyright exceptions for Text and Data Mining will also be discussed.
+Apart from the General Data Protection Regulation which, since its entry into application in 2018, has become an international standard of personal data protection, the recent introduction of statutory {{< glossary_link display="copyright" id="copyright" >}} exceptions for Text and Data Mining will also be discussed.
 Moreover, the webinar will also include a presentation of the most recent changes in EU law, such as the Data Governance Act and the Artificial Intelligence Act, which are expected to enter into application in the coming years.

 **Paweł Kamocki** is a legal expert in Leibniz-Institut für Deutsche Sprache, Mannheim.
 He studied linguistics and law, and in 2017 obtained his doctorate in law from the universities of Paris and Münster for a thesis on legal aspects of data-intensive university research, with a focus on Knowledge Commons.
 He worked as a research and teaching assistant at the Paris Descartes university (now: Université de Paris), then also in the private sector.
 He is certified to work as an attorney in France.
 An active member of the [CLARIN](https://www.clarin.eu/) community since 2012, he currently chairs the CLARIN Legal and Ethical Issues Committee.
 He also worked with other projects and initiatives in the field of research data policy (RDA, EUDAT) and co-created several LegalTech tools for researchers.
 One of his main research interests are legal issues in Machine Translation.